Click on the below forms and you can bring the completed form either into the department, mail, fax or email.

 If you would like to file a complaint regarding a crime or other suspicious activity please fill out this form.
 If you so choose to fill in your information it will remain confidential.

 Do you think you have been a victim of identity theft?
-You can fill out this packet and then bring it into us so we can assist with a case number and any other questions you may have.
+You can fill out this packet and then bring it to us so we can assist with a case number and any other questions you may have.

 All Parades in the Osage city limits require this form to be filled out.
 Please do so at least 4 weeks in advance.